-Our Common Stock is currently quoted on The NASDAQ Stock Market under the symbol "MARA".
-Through July 25, 2014, our Common Stock was quoted on the OTC Markets under the symbol "MARA".
-The following table sets forth the high and low bid quotations for our Common Stock as reported for the periods indicated.
+Our Common Stock is currently quoted on The NASDAQ Capital Market under the symbol "MARA".
+Through July 25, 2014, our Common Stock was quoted on the OTCQB under the symbol "MARA".

+The following table sets forth the range of high and low sale prices for our common stock as reported on NASDAQ commencing in the third quarter ending September 30, 2014 through the fourth quarter ended December 31, 2015 and the interim period through March 15, 2016 and the high and low bid quotations for our Common Stock as reported on the OTCQB for the quarters ended March 31, 2014 and June 30, 2014.
 The prices set forth below give retroactive effect to the 1:13 reverse split effectuated on July 18, 2013 and the 1:2 stock dividend issued on December 22, 2014.